 - Hiking & Adventure Travel Pants (His & Hers): You’re going to need a pair of pants that serve multiple purposes and are up for adventure anywhere: beach, jungle, mountains, and city.
 These awesome quick-dry prAna hiking pants are designed with travel and hiking in mind and were up to every challenge we threw at them.
 Pick up a pair on Amazon or from REI.

 - Travel Shoes: We have strong opinions on travel shoes – we have full posts about our favorite women’s travel shoes & men’s travel shoes.
 For Bali, we both brought leather Teva Sandals (his & hers).
 They’re super durable, lightweight, cute, and double as water shoes.
 We wore them pretty much every single day during our trip!
-We also each brought a pair of lightweight trail runners (His & Hers).
-They’re lightweight, breathe nicely, and have insane grip.
-They were made for running on mud, dirt, and gravel, so their quality is incredible and they make for the perfect lightweight travel-friendly hiking shoe.
+We also each brought a pair of Allbirds Tree Skippers (his, hers), which are lightweight and breathable, and perfect for hot days with lots of walking.
+Plus, they’re eco-friendly!

 - Ultra-Light Rain Jackets (His & Hers): If you’re visiting Bali between October and April, you’re visiting during the wet season and you should prepare for some rain.
 Our favorite rain jackets are some of the best rain jackets for travel.
 They’re ultralight and pack down into nothing so they’re easy to carry around just in case, and they’re incredibly water repellant.

 Here are our tips for doing your laundry on the go, staying fresh down there, and everything else you’ll need to not look like a hot mess during your trip to Bali.